We may earn a commission on purchases made after clicking links on this page.

 - Misc. nails, construction adhesive ($10)

-Total: $87 for a large area
+Total: $87 for a large faux brick accent wall

 DIY Faux Brick Wall with Plaster Treatment